Delaware Criminal Attorney

 Serving the People of Delaware and Central Ohio

 Facing a criminal accusation can turn your world completely upside down causing confusion and stress.
 In those initial moments after an arrest, it may seem as if you have no place to turn.
 We want to offer our legal services to you for any and all criminal matters as we are knowledgeable at handling both misdemeanor and felony cases.

 Our small and intimate firm offers personalized attention.
 We listen and understand the stress you may be under in facing the criminal justice system, especially if it is for the first time.
 Our attorneys will guide you through the legal process, while working diligently to help you achieve the most positive results possible given your particular set of circumstances.
-The legal team is comprised of Brian Jones and Juli Siegrist, who are both licensed to practice in the state of Ohio, members of the American Bar Association, Ohio State Bar Association, the Ohio Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.
+Attorney Brian Jones has been given a

 Sacrificing His Freedom to Ensure Yours

 Founding partner, Brian Jones, is also licensed to practice before the United States District Court for the Northern and Southern Districts of Ohio.
 He is a former Assistant Public Defender in Portage County, Ohio.
 During his service there, he demonstrated his uncompromising commitment to his clients when he refused to begin a trial with only two hours of preparation when ordered to by the court.
 He did this because he did not want to sacrifice his client's right to effective representation and a fair trial.
 The court found him in contempt and Brian was arrested.
 He received national attention for this and was later honored with a President's Commendation for Outstanding Service by the National Association of Criminal Defense Lawyers for his actions.